 - A Place For Mom leased 24,039 square feet at Coluimbia Center

 Below is a table providing information for the major submarkets of Seattle:

 The total vacancy rate for Seattle is 10.2%.

 - Has an upcoming space/lease requirement in the next 2 years

 - Can reasonably forecast headcount needs for years into the future

 - Has a rental rate in line with or above market

 - Start educating yourself on available alternatives and negotiating with your current building to get an understanding of your landlord’s position in the market.
 Given the increasing pressure on rents and decreasing concessions, companies are incentivized to be educated on proposed developments that will be delivering in 18-24 months.
-It is also helpful to be educated on the market so you can prepare to react quickly to increasingly competitive conditions.
+It is also helpful to be educated on the market so you can prepare to react quickly to increasingly volatile conditions.

 Alternatively, if your company: